 The issue of NOS codes was one of the most frequent issues raised.
 The concern was that sufficient documentation may not be present in the medical record to support the detail required by ICD-10-PCS.
 Originally, ICD-10-PCS did not provide NOS code options.
 As a result of these concerns, modifications were made to address this issue.
 Since ICD-10-PCS is a multiaxial system, the NOS issue was addressed separately for each character.
 In the Medical and Surgical section, the NOS issue primarily concerns the root operation, body part, and approach characters.
-The root operation value repair is an operation of exclusion.
-If the objective of the procedure meets the definition of one of the other root operations, then repair is not coded.
-Repair is only coded when none of the other operations apply.
-The ICD-10-PCS coding guidelines were modified to indicate that if the root operation cannot be determined from the documentation and the necessary information cannot be obtained from the physician, then the root operation repair may be coded.
+The root operation value Repair is an operation of exclusion.
+If the objective of the procedure meets the definition of one of the other root operations apply.
+The ICD-10-PCS coding guidelines were modified to indicate that if the root operation cannot be determined from the documentation and the necessary information cannot be obtained from the physician, then the root operation Repair may be coded.
 Repair is the NOS option for the root operation character.

 In order to address the issue of insufficient anatomic specificity in the medical record, the use of general body part values was expanded.
 General body part values were added to several body systems as needed, for use if the precise body part is not specified.
-For example, for procedures performed on the liver, originally the precise part of the liver excised was required (i.e., right lobe, left lobe or caudate lobe).
-The general body part value liver was added.
-If the documentation in the medical record does not indicate the precise part of the liver, and the detail cannot be obtained from the physician, then the coder may assign the general body part value liver.
+For example, for procedures performed on the liver, originally the precise part of the liver excised was required (i.e., right lobe or left lobe).
+The general body part value Liver was added.
+If the documentation in the medical record does not indicate the precise part of the liver, and the detail cannot be obtained from the physician, then the coder may assign the general body part value Liver.
 This provides the user with a "liver NOS" option.

-Three separate body systems were also added, containing fourth character bodyregion values for general anatomical regions, regions in the upper extremities and regions in the lower extremities.
+Three separate body systems were also added, containing fourth character body-region values for general anatomical regions, regions in the upper extremities and regions in the lower extremities.
 The coder may identify the broad anatomic region where the procedure was performed, when the full anatomic detail is not available in the medical record and the necessary information cannot be obtained from the physician.